-Killer Nashville was founded in 2006 by writer and filmmaker Clay Stafford as a trademarked charitable production of American Blackguard, Inc. Since then, it has developed a reputation as a leading advocate for writers and readers of all genres.
-Media analysis conducted by a third party in the fall of 2012 found that Killer Nashville was the most written about conference on the web.
+Killer Nashville Writers’ Conference was founded in 2006 by writer and filmmaker Clay Stafford as a trademarked charitable production of American Blackguard, Inc. Since then, it has developed a reputation as a leading advocate for writers and readers of all genres.
+Media analysis conducted by a third party in the fall of 2012 found that Killer Nashville was the most written about writers conference on the web.
+What makes Killer Nashville different from other writers conferences is that it’s about the relationships.

 Our objectives are simple: